yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

   - URL Paths (partial or complete)
 - Trace IDs are added as custom HTTP headers
 - X-Ray applies a sampling algorithm by default
+  - 1 request/s & 5% of any additional request per host
+  - Sampling rules:
+  `ReservoirRate + FixedRate*(TotalRequests-ReservoirRate)`

 - You can implement your own sampling frequences for data collecton

+Running the X-Ray daemon on ECS:
+  - create a Docker image that runs X-Ray daemon, upload to Docker repo (there is the official Docker image):
+  `docker pull amazon/aws-xray-daemon`
+  - deploy to ECS cluster
+  - assign a role to the docker container in ECS with policy allowing writing to X-Ray

 ## CodeCommit
 - Integrated with other AWS Services